What would it matter, if letters and words don't mean anything?

 PROOF OF THE “W YHWH” is from the theory mainly that Hebrew is only vowel sounds.
 Another source is “The Holy Bible”, Saint Joseph textbook confraternity version, Copyright 1963.
 On the very inside-cover, half-way down in big letters “YAHWEH” with the all-seeing eye: This Kabballistic symbol should cause a Believer to turn-away from it.

-In future articles, we will address the notion of “all vowels and no consonants in Hebrew.
-The booklet * “Á STUDY OF THE SEPARATED (holy) NAME” by Bill Burton will be examined.
+Question the notion of “all vowels and no consonants in Hebrew".
+The booklet * “Á STUDY OF THE SEPARATED (holy) NAME” by Bill Burton examined.
 A large part of it is great.
-There are few proofs and references in that booklet.
-Just these six:
+But there are few proofs and references in that booklet for the "double-U".
+Only these six references for "W" in the separated Name:

 1. The Encyclopedia Judaic Vol 7, pp679;